 Patterns

-Production-ready feature patterns combining UI, behavior, state, and UX for real SaaS products.
+Production-ready feature patterns combining UI, behavior, state, interaction, monetization, and UX structure for real SaaS products.

 Patterns are where UI becomes product.